-Registration of a document is considered as one of the most important part of any transaction because with the help of this, one can easily prevent upcoming disputes or problems arising out of those transactions.
-Documents have a very significant role in our everyday life like documents related to property, insurances, loans and contracts, etc. Therefore, the registration of these documents becomes important, as it provides transparency and authenticity to the documents.
-Not only this but also it prevent from any kind of dispute, fraud and helps in conserving the evidence.
+Registration of a legal document is considered as one of the most important part of any transaction because with the help of this, one can easily prevent upcoming disputes or problems arising out of those transactions.
+Documents have a very significant role in our everyday life like legal documents related to property, insurance, loans and contracts, etc. Therefore, the registration of these legal documents becomes important, as it provides transparency and authenticity to the documents.
+Not only this but also it prevents from any kind of dispute, or fraud and helps in conserving the evidence.

-There are certain importances of registration of documents as per the Indian Registration Act, 1908 which are as follows:
+There are certain importance of registration of legal documents as per the Indian Registration Act, 1908 which are as follows:

 - It provides authenticity and validity to a document.

 - The use of registered documents aids in protection from fraud and misappropriation.